Triple-negative breast cancer is:

 Advanced-stage, triple-negative breast cancer is usually treated with chemotherapy, but response rates have been lower than doctors would like.

 A study suggests that women diagnosed with advanced-stage, triple-negative breast cancer who also have a BRCA1 or BRCA2 mutation have a better response to a chemotherapy regimen that includes carboplatin than a regimen that includes Taxotere (chemical name: docetaxel).

 The research was published in the April 30, 2018 issue of Nature Medicine.
 Read the abstract of “Carboplatin in BRCA1/2-mutated and triple-negative breast cancer BRCAness subgroups: the TNT Trial.”

-Most inherited cases of breast cancer are associated with two abnormal genes: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).
-Women with a mutation in the BRCA1 or BRCA2 gene have up to an 85% risk of developing breast cancer by age 70.
+Most inherited cases of breast cancer are associated with mutations in two genes: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).
+Women with a mutation in the BRCA1 or BRCA2 gene have up to a 72% risk of developing breast cancer by age 80.
 Their risk of ovarian cancer also is higher than average.
 Men with an abnormal BRCA gene have a higher risk of both breast and prostate cancer.